dortania/OpenCore-Legacy-Patcher/docs/FAQ.md

 Thermal issues can also throttle the CPU, in this case it may be recommended to repaste the system.

-You can use Intel Power Gadget to monitor CPU frequency, AVG and REQ should mostly match each other.
+You can use [Intel Power Gadget (Web Archive)](https://web.archive.org/web/20220701164200/https://www.intel.com/content/dam/develop/external/us/en/documents/downloads/intel-power-gadget.dmg) to monitor CPU frequency, AVG and REQ should mostly match each other.

 ## Applications crashing with "illegal instruction"